aws/amazon-gamelift-agent/README.md

 ## GameLiftAgent
 GameLiftAgent is a Java application that is used to launch game server processes on Amazon GameLift fleets.

-This application, as provided, registers a compute resource for an existing Amazon GameLift fleet using the RegisterCompute API.
-It also calls GetComputeAuthToken to fetch an authorization token for the compute resource and uses it to make a web socket connection to the Amazon GameLift service.
+This application registers a compute resource for an existing Amazon GameLift fleet using the RegisterCompute API.
+The application also calls the GetComputeAuthToken API to fetch an authorization token for the compute resource, using it to make a web socket connection to the Amazon GameLift service.

-## Security

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

-## License
-This project is licensed under the Apache-2.0 License.

 ## Quick Start
 ### JDK Version